the7erm/fmp-pg/README.md

 * Sequentially play specific genres/artists (Like an audiobook, tv series)
 * PosgreSQL for the db.
 * Plays anything gstreamer will play.
+* Bedtime mode that won't apply a skip score, or percent played if a file is played through.

 The true score's formula is something like this: true_score = ((rating * 10 * 2) + (skip_score * 10) + percent_played + (average percent played for the last 5 times) ) / 4